David-davidlxl/Lobsterpincer-Spectator-For-Win-RPi-Combo/README.md

 3. Compress the "ChessPieceModelTraining/DataSplitter/data" folder into a "data.zip" ZIP-file (in the "ChessPieceModelTraining/DataSplitter" folder).

-4. Open "SqueezeNet1p1_model_training.ipynb" (in "ChessPieceModelTraining/ModelTrainer") with Google Colab, enable GPU on Google Colab, and upload the "data.zip" (in the "ChessPieceModelTraining/DataSplitter" folder) and "models.zip" file (in the "ChessPieceModelTraining/ModelTrainer" folder) to Google Colab.
+4. Open "SqueezeNet1p1_model_training.ipynb" (in "ChessPieceModelTraining/ModelTrainer") with Google Colab, enable GPU on Google Colab, and upload the "data.zip" (in "ChessPieceModelTraining/DataSplitter") and "models.zip" (in "ChessPieceModelTraining/ModelTrainer") files to Google Colab.

 5. Run the entire "SqueezeNet1p1_model_training.ipynb" notebook to perform transfer learning (which should take at least a couple of hours, but exactly how long it takes depends on how much image data you collected in the first place).

 6. Download the "SqueezeNet1p1_all_last.onnx" (and, optionally, "SqueezeNet1p1_all_last.h5") from Google Colab (in the "models" folder) to the "LobsterpincerSpectatorForWinRPiCombo/livechess2fen/selected_models" folder.

 The following video walks through the entire data-collection-and-model-training procedure.
 Only 5 images under the same lighting condition are collected in this demo in order to keep the video brief; you want to collect hundreds of images under various lighting conditions in practice.
-Also, even though Raspberry Pi and ["LobsterpincerSpectatorForRPi"](https://github.com/David-davidlxl/Lobsterpincer-Spectator-For-RPi/tree/main/LobsterpincerSpectatorForRPi) are used for data collection in this demo, the process is very much the same for a Windows computer and "LobsterpincerSpectatorForWinRPiCombo".
+Also, even though ["LobsterpincerSpectatorForRPi"](https://github.com/David-davidlxl/Lobsterpincer-Spectator-For-RPi/tree/main/LobsterpincerSpectatorForRPi) and Raspberry Pi are used for data collection in this demo, the procedure is very much the same for "LobsterpincerSpectatorForWinRPiCombo" and a Windows computer.

 [![](https://markdown-videos.deta.dev/youtube/Yl_WZxMeNjk)](https://youtu.be/Yl_WZxMeNjk)